Spectral properties of unions of intervals and groups of local translations: Introduction

-The paper is organized as follows: in Section \ref{sec2}, we answer a question posed in \cite[Section 6 - ``Questions'']{JPT13} and we present an explicit formula for the unitary group $\{U(t)\}$ (Theorem \ref{thu2}).
 In Section 3, we study the case when $\Omega$ is a spectral set and we use the formula for $\{U(t)\}$ to determine some geometric properties of $\Omega$.
 The central result of Section 3 is Theorem \ref{thl1}, which states (among other things), that, for spectral sets, the gaps between the intervals of $\Omega$ have to be sums of lengths of the intervals of $\Omega$.
+The formulas in Theorem \ref{thl1}(ii) provide some connections between the geometry of the set $\Omega$, encoded in the lengths of its intervals and of its gaps, and the spectral data of the set $\Omega$, encoded in the boundary matrix $B$.

 In Section \ref{sec4}, we consider a restriction that was suggested by Segal to Fuglede: what if the unitary group $\{U(t)\}$ is multiplicative (Definition \ref{defm1})?
 Fuglede showed in \cite{Fug74}, that (even in higher dimension) when $\Omega$ is connected and spectral and the unitary group $\{U(t)\}$ is multiplicative, then $\Omega$ has spectrum a lattice and it also tiles $\br^d$ by a lattice.
 We show here that similar statements hold for $\Omega$ a union of intervals: $\{U(t)\}$ is multiplicative if and only if $B$ is a permutation matrix (Theorem \ref{thm4}); in the case when $\Omega$ is spectral and $\{U(t)\}$ is multiplicative, the permutation is a full cycle, $\Omega$ tiles with $\mathfrak m(\Omega)\bz$, and one can read from the permutation, how the set $\Omega$ is translation congruent to an interval with the same spectrum (Theorem \ref{thm5}).
 At the end of Section \ref{sec4} we prove similar results, when the multiplicative condition is replaced by the Forelli condition (Definition \ref{defo}).